-- 1. A plan of the work area showing all substructure units and foundations; surface roads and railroads; all streams, creeks and rivers; and all overhead and underground utilities. - 2.
+- 1. A plan of the work area showing all substructure units and foundations; surface roads and railroads; all streams, creeks and rivers; and all overhead utilities; and any underground utilities that could possibly impact, or be adversely affected by, erection operations as determined by the Specialty Engineer. - 2.
 The erection sequence for all primary load-carrying members and all primary load-carrying member bracing.
 Note any and all permanent or temporary support and/or bracing locations, including crane-holding positions. - 3.
 The center of gravity locations, pick weight and delivery orientation for all primary load-carrying members and pick weight. - 4.
 Identify any bolting requirements not considered routine. - 5.
 Locate all pick crane work points. - 6.
-Identify all temporary works and staging areas such as barges, mats and temporary excavation support. - 7.
-Provide capacity charts on the drawings for each crane configuration and boom extension utilized.
+Identify all temporary works and staging areas such as barges, mats and temporary excavation support.

-- 8. Details of all temporary bracing, falsework, towers and shoring. - 9.
-Provide any procedures requested by the Engineer and not contained in the Quality Control Plan.
+- 7. Provide capacity charts on the drawings for each crane configuration and boom extension utilized. - 8.
+Details of all temporary bracing, falsework, towers and shoring. - 9.
+Provide any procedures requested by the Engineer and not contained in the Ouality Control Plan.